 What kind of relationship will I be making through this recognition?

 Here is an example of how these reflections may play out in a workplace relationship.

 I want to be recognized for being a team player.

 It is important to me because it shows I can balance supporting others with advocating my own ideas.

 I want the team members or team leader to thank me with a specific reference to something I did.

 I can get myself recognized by volunteering to work extra or take on a task others do not want to do.

 If I am recognized it will motivate me to want to continue contributing or do even more.

-The cautionary note to add here is that in building relationships, it needs to be mutual.
-If one side over accommodates, that will not lead to the recognition desired and may have the opposite effect.
-There needs to be a felt balance so that both sides give and receive and recognize and value the ways in which this is done.
+A cautionary note to add here is that building relationships needs to be mutual.
+If one side over-accommodates, that will not lead to the recognition desired and may have the opposite effect.
+There needs to be a balance so that both sides give and receive and recognize and value what the other person has accomplished.

 Lieberman, M. D. (2013).
 Social: Why our brains are wired to connect.
 New York: Crown Publishers.